Event data – common fields and cloud storage

 JSON schemas in S3 bucket

-If you have an Amazon Web Services (AWS) cloud account, you can retrieve JSON schemas from the Pismo AWS documentation S3 bucket.
+If you have an Amazon Web Services (AWS) cloud account, you can retrieve JSON schemas from Pismo's AWS S3 bucket.
 You will need to periodically check for updates, as no update notification is sent.

 ---|---|---|